NtokozoMkhwanazi/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is my attempt at  Tic Tac Toe Game using C++
+2.This is the develoopment of  a Tic Tac Toe Game using C++ and the SFML library.